-Dr. Ingrid Leijten LLM MA - Associate Professor of Constitutional and Administrative Law
+Prof. dr. Ingrid Leijten LLM MA - Professor of Dutch and European Constitutional Law

 My name is Ingrid Leijten.
-I am an associate professor at the Department of Constitutional and Administrative Law at Leiden University.
-I specialize in fundamental rights protection at the national, European and international level.
+I am a constitutional law professor at the Department of Public Law and Governance Tilburg University.
+I specialize in fundamental rights protection at the national and European level.
 Fascinated by the ever-intriguing role of rights in relation to the work of different governmental powers, I investigate the internationalization and constitutionalization of public law.

 I am the author of Core Socio-Economic Rights and the European Court of Human Rights (Cambridge Studies in European Law and Policy; Cambridge University Press, 2018).
 In this monograph, I discuss the protection of social rights under the ECHR.
-The work includes a comparative study of core fundamental rights protection at the national, constitutional, and international level and deals with issues ranging from social security as a fundamental rights issue to standards set in relation to housing and environmental protection.
-Together with Toomas Kotkas and Frans Pennings, I edited an interdisciplianary volume titled Specifying and Securing a Social Minimum in the Battle against Poverty, which was published with Hart Publishing in 2019.
+The work includes a comparative study of (minimum) core fundamental rights doctrines at the constitutional and international level and deals with the (subsidiary) role and task of the European Court of Human Rights in regard to, e.g., the protection of social security and environmental protection.
+Together with Toomas Kotkas and Frans Pennings, I recently edited an interdisciplinary volume titled Specifying and Securing a Social Minimum in the Battle against Poverty, which was published with Hart Publishing in 2019.

 I have published extensively on fundamental rights interpretation, the constitutionalization of public law and social security as a matter of property rights.
-Other projects I currently work on deal with the state of fundamental rights protection in the Netherlands; tailor made decision making and proportionality in the administration; human rights based climate litigation; digital literacy and the right to education, and human rights overreach.
+Other projects I currently work on deal with the state of the rechtsstaat and fundamental rights protection in the Netherlands; tailor made decision making and proportionality in the administration; fundamental rights based climate litigation; the culture of justification, and human rights overreach.

-I teach various courses in constitutional law and in European and international human rights law (LLB, LLM, and Advanced LLM level).
-In addition, I supervise BA and LLM theses on topics related to my research interests.
-In 2019, I was a guest Professor at the Friedrich Alexander University Erlangen Nuremberg, where I still teach a seminar on economic, social and cultural rights.
+I have taught and coordinated various courses in constitutional law and in European and international human rights law (LLB, LLM, and Advanced LLM level).
+At Tilburg Law School, I teach constitutional law at LLB and LLM level.
+In addition, I supervise LLB and LLM theses on topics related to my research interests and am involved in various PhD projects.
+In 2019, I was a guest Professor at the Friedrich Alexander University Erlangen Nuremberg in Germany (Chair of Public Law and International Law).

 Besides in the form of publications, I regularly present my work at (international) conferences and seminars, as well as to judges and government bodies.
-I am part of the editorial board of the Nederlands Tijdschrift voor de Mensenrechten (Dutch Journal of Human Rights), host of the podcast Ons goed recht and a member of the Centre for Human Rights Erlangen-Nuremberg and several constitutional and human rights networks.
-In addition to my academic work, I am a deputy judge at the Rotterdam District Court.
+I am part of the editorial board of the Nederlands Tijdschrift voor de Mensenrechten (Dutch Journal of Human Rights), host of the podcast Ons goed recht and am a member of several constitutional law, administrative law, and human rights societies and networks, such as the StaatsrechtkringICON-S, the Netherlands Network for Human Rights Research and the Centre for Human Rights Erlangen-Nuremberg

 Work experience